trike33/PEN-300-Code-Snippets/Active Directory/Constrained delegation step by step.md

 **IMPORTANT NOTE:** ALL THIS HAVE TO BE PERFORMED FROM A POWERSHELL SESSION

+(The msds-allowedtodelegateto property from the frontend service is what controls the delegation)

-1st Enumeration with PowerView, this will return us that the iisvc account has the msds-allowedtodelegateto property set to: "MSSQLSvc/cdc01.contoso.com:1433"
+1st Enumeration with PowerView, this will return us that the iisvc account(frontend service) has the msds-allowedtodelegateto property set to: "MSSQLSvc/cdc01.contoso.com:1433"(backend service)

 ```Get-DomainUser -TrustedToAuth```